Dance theatre about injuries and aging with Bibiana Jiménez

-Just before the premiere in March, the virus stopped the new production, a break in the biography of the theatre and the artists.
+Just before the premiere in March, the virus and the measures to contain the pandemic stopped the new production; and now again: a break in the biography of the theatre and the artists.
 However, FRACTURA is all about the breaks, injuries and scars that can be found in an artist's biography!

 At 40, most women rethink their lives and most dancers inevitably end their careers.
 They have experienced some injuries, pain and fractures that have left external and internal scars.
 Partly through violence, self-inflicted or exercised by others.

 FRACTURA is a linking from Colombia/South America to Germany/Europe.
 A journey through the mental and physical injuries of an emigrated dancer who, facing the pain, cannot stop dancing!
 Biographical ruptures, injuries, scars, the struggle for identity and the role as a woman, perfection of the dance and repeated rebellions.
 Mentally and physically...

 We all know it: at first the body is overwhelmed by pain, and after the shock, the fear is growing that something will remain of this injury, something that cannot be repaired, something that the body does not forgive and with which you have to deal with right now.
 One consults the doctor to get certainty and to invoke healing.